salihkardan/ChoppedCassandraTests/README.md

 2. Things to be done locally
   1. Upload and start chop webapp

-    Please refer [configuration](#config) section below.
+    Please refer first item of [configuration](#config) section below.
 Then switch your current directory to webapp.
 Then run the following commands to upload and start chop webapp.
     $ mvn wagon:upload-single
     $ mvn wagon:sshexec

 <a name="runnersetup"/>
 ####How to Setup Runner Instance

-[Chop](https://github.com/usergrid/usergrid/tree/two-dot-o) is part of Apache Usergrid project and its development still in progress on Github.
-You can clone or fork the project from Github.
-After you cloned code, you need to build chop with the command below from parent directory of chop folder.

-    $ mvn clean install
+1. Install JDK

+    You should install your preferred JDK.

+2. Copy necessary certificate file

+    After buid completes, a certificate file ("jssecacerts") is created under webapp module.
+You have to copy it under "$JAVA_HOME/jre/lib/security/", otherwise your webapp cannot make https REST calls to runner instances.

 <a name="start"/>
 ####How to Start Webapp